Before You Drop/Withdraw

 Review this important information before you decide to drop a class or withdraw from the university.

-- Visit the Academic Success Center and discuss your options with an advisor.
+- Visit your Academic Advisor and discuss your options.
 Confidential advice, resources and recommendation are available.
-Call 702-895-3177 to make an appointment.

 - Speak with Financial Aid & Scholarships about consequences to your aid before dropping or withdrawing from any or all classes.

 - If you withdraw from a class, the class will appear on your transcript as a "WD" or "WH."

 - Consider auditing the class(es).
 "AU" or "AC" will appear on your transcript.

 Note: If you would like to audit a class, contact the Office of the Registrar.
 This request cannot be processed online.

 - To cancel your housing agreement, refer to your Residence and Dining Hall Contract or contact the UNLV Campus Housing Office.

 - There are medical withdrawal options.
 Please see the Request for a Voluntary Health Withdrawal form for details.